|

 Up to

-burned at the stake.
-Although I am sure you
+stake.
+Although I am sure you have a

 encompassed several other offences, notably coining.
 Coining covered several individual offences

-for forgeries, colouring coins to make them appear of higher value, making
+metal for forgeries, colouring coins to make them appear of higher value,

 directly affected the State and confidence in the currency.